bico-media/b-inject/README.md

 # Dynamic content from a static blockchain

-> Lets get a shared way of indicating that content in one transaction is to be placed within content from another transaction.
+> Let's get a shared way of indicating that content in one transaction is to be placed within content from another transaction.

 This document describes a protocol named "B://andlebars" (pronounced bandlebars).
 Please share [inputs and comments](https://github.com/bico-media/bandlebars/issues).

 ## Overview